Algoteers/Documentation-Wiki/Trading-Bots.md

 ### Creating an API Key File

-Next, you will use the information in the API Key to a create a file with the following structure:
+Next, you will use the information in the API Key to a create a flat file with the following structure:

 ```
 { "Key" : "6HS4YUEB-865UY9W4-KGHEHHJ-GH72ETG1", "Secret" : "1a3529851a05439asdasdw63426378ggd65701ac4a5d53c4859aa3511a8aa65acbd7e713bba755d0b1591ebe3a7618a71393ef4d3d11310628e1db"}
 ```

-Save the file in your local environment.
-Make sure you place it somewhere outside the folder structure you are using for your repositories to make sure the file doesn't accidentally end up in GitHub.
-Use the following naming convention:
+Create a folder named _API-Keys_ at the same level of the platform's repository and save the file using the following naming convention:

 "**AA**" + **BotName** + "**.**" + **ExchangeName** + "**.json**"

 e.g.: AAMariam.Poloniex.json

+> NOTE: Make sure the folder and file doesn't accidentally end up in GitHub!
+Your API KEYs should be kept secret!